Service Learning, Volunteerism and Community Engagement

 Cathedral Kitchen - is the largest Soup Kitchen in Camden, NJ.
 Thousands of meals are provided to the poor and hungry each month.
 The mission of the Cathedral Kitchen is to provide essential life services that support the health and well-being of those in our community.
 Our program runs mostly on Saturdays, where we will be serving brunch.

-Center For Environmental Protection - directs its efforts to all people, particularly those who live in the neighborhood of Waterfront South and the City of Camden, NJ.
+Center For Environmental Transformation - directs its efforts to all people, particularly those who live in the neighborhood of Waterfront South and the City of Camden, NJ.
 They seek to educate people into a more environmentally responsible way to live on our planet.
 Equally important, they seek to engage in sustainable modes of food production, storm water management, and waste recycling for the benefit of the people of the neighborhood and the residents of the entire city.
 Volunteers are needed to care for many urban gardens through out the city of Camden.
 They will be helping care for those gardens by doing various activities from weeding to planting new crops.

 Cumberland County Society for the Prevention of Cruelty to Animals (CCSPCA) is an animal shelter which serves as a refuge for thousands of stray, unwanted, abused, abandoned and sick animals.
 Volunteers are needed for animal socialization, walking & grooming dogs and playing with cats.
 This is also opportunity to work in the small animal room.
 All volunteers must first complete training before volunteering.